-Professor Thrift is Head of the Epidemiology and Prevention Division, Stroke and Ageing Research, Monash University, and is an NHMRC Senior Research Fellow.
+Professor Thrift is Head of Stroke and Ageing Research and Senior Research Fellow at Monash University.
 She is a past President of the Stroke Society of Australasia and sits on numerous national and international advisory groups.

 Chair of Clinical Council

-Ms Jennifer Muller, Dip Rad (Diag), Grad Dip Hlth Ed, MEnv&ComHealth
+Ms Jennifer Muller PSM, MAICD, Dip Rad (Diag), Grad Dip Hlth Ed, MEnv&ComHealth

 Chair of Consumer Council